cognativ-inc/developers-handbook/react.md

 ### Use meaningful component names

-When creating components, use meaningful names.
-Names should descrive what the component does: "Card", "Label", "Title", etc. Sometimes you may find in need to use a composed name, for such cases, avoid descriptive names.
+When creating components, ensure that the names are meaningful and clearly describe the component’s purpose, such as “Card,” “Label,” or “Title.”
+If you need to use a composed name, avoid overly descriptive or verbose names.
+Instead, aim for concise yet clear names that still convey the component’s functionality.
+For example, “UserCard” or “ProductLabel” are preferred over excessively detailed names like “CardForUserInformation.”
 To illustrate, consider the following example:

 ```typescript